Self-service maintenance

 gcloud sql instances describe INSTANCE_ID

-The maintenance version is indicated beside the maintenanceVersion attribute.
+The maintenance version that is installed on the instance is indicated next to the maintenanceVersion attribute.

 REST v1